-The business often works with finance departments to put forward new project business cases and to request capital investments.
-In this class, you will put together a request for an example company.
+In this class, you will put together a capital investments request to a company's finance team.
 Then, Jennifer will walk you through how to build a basic financial model, drawing on what you've learned so far.
 The output of this financial model will tell us whether this project is worth investing in and if it will generate sufficient cash flow to recover its initial cost.

 Is it possible for business professionals to manage their own P&L?
 Absolutely, and in this class, you'll learn what to include on yours and how to manage it.